Oni0nD3p0/.github/profile/README.md

 ### Contribution Workflow

-1. **Fork the Repository** - Create a copy of our repository on our Gitea instance
+1. **🍴 Fork the Repository** - Create a copy of our repository on our [Gitea](http://5nr4ft67fgnxtxrzbrlzv7owytfpaqxagdiqflhowsrlhkeuqfgpdoad.onion/) instance
-2. **Create a Feature Branch** - Use a descriptive name for your changes
+2. **🌿 Create a Feature Branch** - Use a descriptive name for your changes
-3. **Commit Your Changes** - Write clear, concise commit messages
+3. **✍️ Commit Your Changes** - Write clear, concise commit messages
-4. **Push to Your Branch** - Upload your changes to your fork
+4. **🚀 Push to Your Branch** - Upload your changes to your fork
-5. **Open a Pull Request** - Submit your changes for review
+5. **🔍 Open a Pull Request** - Submit your changes for review

 ### Important Guidelines